+isistance schemes.
 Items MOE Financial Assistance Scheme (MOE FAS) SAJC Student Assistance Fund (SAJC SAF) Eligibility Singapore Citizens only.
 Singapore Citizens who do not qualify for MOE FAS; Permanent Residents and Foreign students may apply but approval is on a case-by-case basis.
 Income Criteria Family's gross household income (GHI) of \$3,000 per month or below; or Family's per capita income (PCI) of \$750 per month or below.
-PCI = Total gross household income No. of household members Family's gross household income (GHI) of \$3,001 to \$4,000 per month; or Family's per capita income (PCI) of \$751 to \$1,000 per month Benefits From MOE: Full subsidy of school and standard miscellaneous fees; Bursary of \$1,200 per year; Transport Subsidy (\$17 per month from the month of approval, up to \$204 per year for students taking public transport).
+PCI = Total gross household income No. of household members Family's gross household income (GHI) of \$3,001 to \$4,000 per month; or Family's per capita income (PCI) of \$751 to \$1,000 per month.
+Benefits From MOE: Full subsidy of school and standard miscellaneous fees; Bursary of \$1,200 per year; Transport Subsidy (\$17 per month from the month of approval, up to \$204 per year for students taking public transport).
 From SAJC Board-of-Governors Fund: Students eligible for the Financial Assistance Scheme will also receive other subsidies which are not covered under MOE FAS.
 From SAJC Board-of-Governors Fund: Students eligible for SAJC Financial Assistance Scheme will receive subsidies on fees and other items from SAJC Board of Governors.
-When to apply Anytime in the year as the needs arises, e.g. Sudden loss of job for breadwinner, death of breadwinner How to apply Application forms are available from the College's General Office.
-Submit the completed form together with all relevant supporting documents to the General Office and the Teacher in-charge will contact you.
-Additional Help Required? organisations such as Social Service urther financial assistance.
-The list of
+When to apply Anytime in the year as the needs arises, e.g. sudden loss of job for breadwinner, death of breadwinner How to apply You can apply online via Go.gov.sg Alternatively, you can download the MOE FAS application form from MOE website or collect a copy at the General Office.
+Please submit the completed form with all relevant supporting documents to the General Office and the Teacher in-charge will contact you.
+Note: Parents with children in different schools need to submit only one application form for all your school-going children to one of their schools.
+The school which receives the application form will inform you of the outcome for all the children.